Travelling from Podgorica to Split is a Journey – To Say the Least!

 Originally, we had planned to take a bus at 12:30 pm but when we asked at the ticket window about the next available bus to Split, we found out that there was one 10 minutes later.
 Funny enough, it was the same bus from our Herceg Novi to Dubrovnik trip.
 So back on the bus we went!
 We couldn’t pay for the tickets with a credit card and didn’t have any Croatian Kuna yet, but thankfully there was an ATM right at the bus station.

 The drive was great.
 We drove along the curvy coast which made for beautiful views.
+We found out after that this drive is actually called the Jadranska Magistrala – which we talk about in our top things to do in Croatia post!
 Be sure to sit on the driver side of the bus to get great views of the water.
 Lisa admittedly felt slightly nauseous from all the curves, but it wasn’t too bad.

 Border Crossings in Bosnia and Herzegovina